operio-dev/operio-whitepaper/docs/02_market_problem.md

 And yet, no mainstream ERP or business platform has fully embraced this evolution.
 The opportunity is wide open for a new kind of system, one that does not merely integrate AI as an add-on, but rethinks the entire architecture around intelligence, adaptability, and orchestration.

-This is the void that Operio is designed to fill.
+This is the void Operio is built to fill.

+Just as Salesforce redefined CRM in the cloud era, Operio is designed to redefine ERP in the age of autonomous intelligence—modular, agent-native, and orchestrated around real-time business logic.
+It is not simply an upgrade.
+It is an **entirely new architecture** for the post-human interface layer of business operations.

 Operio is not just a modernization of ERP principles.
 It is a reimagination of enterprise infrastructure built for the age of AGI-native software—modular, autonomous, and capable of reasoning across the full stack of business operations.
 By embedding intelligence into the system’s very core, Operio bridges the gap between modern enterprise complexity and the computational power now available to manage it.